Edward I of England: Diplomacy and war on the Continent

 Correspondence between Edward and the Mongol court of the east continued during this time.
 Diplomatic channels between the two had begun during Edward's time on crusade, regarding a possible alliance to retake the Holy Land for Europe.
 Edward received Mongol envoys at his court in Gascony while there in 1287, and one of their leaders, Rabban Bar Sauma, recorded an extant account of the interaction.
 Other embassies arrived in Europe in 1289 and 1290, the former relaying Ilkhan Abaqa's offer to join forces with the crusaders and supply them with horses.
-Edward responded favourably, declaring his intent to embark on a journey to the east once he obtained papal approval.
-Although this would not materialise, the King's decision to send Geoffrey of Langley as his ambassador to the Mongols revealed that he was seriously considering the prospective Mongol alliance.
+Edward responded favourably, declaring his intent to travel to the east once he obtained papal approval.
+This did not materialise, but the King's decision to send Geoffrey of Langley as his ambassador to the Mongols showed that he was seriously considering the prospective Mongol alliance.